-7 Assessment
+8 Assessment

-There are four components of assessment: nine paper reports (out of 18 main papers), three problem sets, the oral presentation, and class participation.
-Class participation will count for 25 percent of the final letter grade; the paper reports, the problem sets, and the oral presentation also for 25 percent each.
+There are four components of assessment: nine paper reports (out of 18 main papers), three problem sets, the oral presentation, and the final exam.
+The final exam will count for 25 percent of the final letter grade; the paper reports, the problem sets, and the oral presentation also for 25 percent each.
+Strong class room participation throughout the quarter will be counted towards performance in the latter three categories.

-8 Class Schedule
+9 Class Schedule